 A candidate for elected office has the OPTION of filing an official candidate statement for publication on the CBJ website.
-All information must be received by the election official no later than 4:30 p.m. on August 20, 2021.
+All information must be received by the election official for formatting by 4:30 p.m. on Friday, August 18, 2023.
+(CBJ Code 29.07.055)

-Quick Reference Dates for October 5, 2021 CBJ Regular Election (Based on dates required due to Vote By Mail procedures)
+Quick Reference Dates for October 3, 2023 CBJ Regular Election